aaravrasquinha-sys/Automated-Burst-Image-Quality-Filter/README.md

 ## Acknowledgements

-Developed as a course project for **CS F311 – Computer Vision** at BITS Pilani, under the guidance of Dr. Tojo Mathew.
+Developed as a course project for **CS F311 – Digital Image Processing** at BITS Pilani, under the guidance of Dr. Tojo Mathew.

 ---